Delmarva braces for another winter storm, blizzard warning across all counties

 DEMA urges residents to stay off the roads during the storm.
 They also say their State Emergency Operations Center will activate Sunday at 5 p.m. to coordinate with state and local partners on resource and messaging needs.

 We'll keep you updated as road conditions, closures, delays and advisories are issued throughout the weekend.
-Download the WBOC Weather App and WBOC News App to stay in the know.
+Join WBOC News and CoastTV on Sunday evening for a special joint coverage livestream on this weekend’s winter storm.

+Stay up to date on the approaching winter storm with radar and hourly forecasts in the WBOC weather app, available for Apple and Android.

+Manténgase informado sobre la tormenta invernal que se acerca a nuestra área con la aplicación del tiempo de Telemundo Delmarva, disponible para Apple y Android.